opensvc/docs.opensvc.com/source/agent.service.orchestration.rst

 Parents
 -------

-The keyword :kw:`DEFAULT.parents` store a list of services that must be avail up for the agent daemon to proceed on starting the service.
+The :kw:`DEFAULT.parents` keyword stores a list of services that must be avail up for the agent daemon to proceed on starting the service.

 A typical use case is to modelize services dependency: